- Distinguish between accuracy and precision in measurements.

 Significant Figures in Measurements

 Some error or uncertainty always exists in any measurement.
 The amount of uncertainty depends both upon the skill of the measurer and upon the quality of the measuring tool.
 While some balances are capable of measuring masses only to the nearest 0.1 g, other highly sensitive balances are capable of measuring to the nearest 0.001 g or even better.
 Many measuring tools such as rulers and graduated cylinders have small lines which need to be carefully read in order to make a measurement.
-Pictured below is an object (indicated by the blue arrow) whose length is being measured by two different rulers (Figure below).
+Figure below shows an object (indicated by the blue arrow) whose length is being measured by two different rulers.

 With either ruler, it is clear that the length of the object is between 2 and 3 cm.
 The bottom ruler contains no millimeter markings, so the tenths digit can only be estimated, and the length may be reported by one observer as 2.5 cm.
 However, another person may judge that the measurement is 2.4 cm or perhaps 2.6 cm.
 While the 2 is known for certain, the value of the tenths digit is uncertain.